simpleCodeGuy/gully-cricket-scorer-web/README.md

   ```

 # Attribution
-- ball ball png file is taken from
+- bat ball png file is taken from
  <a href="https://www.flaticon.com/free-icons/cricket-bat" title="cricket bat icons">Cricket bat icons created by Design Circle - Flaticon</a>

 # Files which contain firebase api key & related info is not put on github